 Examples of Fairy Tales: 17 Famous Stories to Know

-Her evil stepmother and stepsisters would not let her go to the ball, but her fairy godmother made it happen with magic.
-She danced with the prince and they fell in love.
+Cinderella grew up with an evil stepmother and stepsisters.
+They would not let her go to the prince's ball, but her fairy godmother made it happen with magic.
+Cinderella danced with the prince and they fell in love.
 Since she had to leave by midnight, she ran and lost one slipper.
 The prince found the slipper and searched for her.
 After he found her, they were married and lived happily ever after.

 Elves and the Shoemaker